-- Assess for signs and symptoms of trauma if associated or possible fall with syncope. - Consider dysrhythmias, GI bleed, ectopic pregnancy and seizure as possible causes of syncope. - Patients suffering syncopal episodes should be transported. - Over 25% of geriatric syncope is dysrhythmia based. - Be alert for airway problems (swallowing difficulty, vomiting) AND MANAGE AGGRESSIVELY.
+- Assess for signs and symptoms of trauma if associated or possible fall with syncope. - · Patients suffering syncopal episodes should be transported. - Over 25% of geriatric syncope is dysrhythmia based. - Be alert for airway problems (swallowing difficulty, vomiting) AND MANAGE AGGRESSIVELY.